 In addition, selected Harvard grants can also be used to defray the costs of a study-abroad program.
 For example, female students may apply for either the Isabel L. Briggs Travelling Fellowship or one of the Josephine Murray Travelling Fellowships.
 For more information on these and other available grants consult the current on-line Harvard College guide to grants at http://osl.fas.harvard.edu/grants.

-Each year in November the Department conducts an informal informational meeting for students interested in Summer Language and Study Abroad programs.
+Each year in the fall the Department conducts an informal informational meeting for students interested in Summer Language and Study Abroad programs.
 Questions concerning all aspects of off-campus study are entertained at this meeting.
 In addition, strategies for application to these programs are outlined by the Director of Undergraduate Studies, the Director of the Language Program, and former participants and leaders.

 Students who spend a semester studying abroad should consult with the DUS to determine which courses abroad will count for which concentration credits.
 In general, most students who receive credit for two half-courses in Russia will be exempted from one semester of junior tutorial and one of their departmental electives, at the DUS’s discretion.
 Except in unusual circumstances, credit for the survey course will not be given for study abroad.